 Puree carrots, butternut squash or sweet potato and combine with the mashed potato on top of a cottage or shepherds pie.
 Pouring thin gravy over the top would disguise the colour a little too.

-Try some peas in pods and get children to shell them.
-They might even taste a few.
+Find (or grow) some peas in pods, and get children to shell them.
+Not only is this really fun, but they may even taste a few.
+And nothing compares to the freshness!

 #9.
 Grated Cheese